-Code of Business Conduct
+Code of Business Conduct and Ethics

-We have adopted a written code of business conduct that applies to our directors, officers and employees, including our principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions.
-A copy of the code is posted on the Investor Relations section of our website at www.akoyabio.com.
+We have adopted a written code of business conduct and ethics that applies to our directors, officers and employees, including our principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions.
+A copy of the code is posted on the Investor Relations section of our website at www.akoyabio.com under Governance - Documents and Charters.
 If we make any substantive amendments to, or grant any waivers from, the code of business conduct and ethics for any officer or director, we will disclose the nature of such amendment or waiver on our website or in a current report on Form 8-K within four business days of such amendment or waiver.
+We have also adopted a robust anti-bribery and anti-corruption policy.